NYUAD-CRC/crc-docs/source/hpc/software/singularity_overlays.rst

 Singularity Overlays
 ====================

+Efficient handling of large input and output (I/O) volumes is crucial for scientific workflows, particularly those involving tasks like image processing.
+However, when dealing with a multitude of files (e.g., Python packages comprising numerous small files), this can effect workflow speed and even impact the overall filesystem performance for other users.

+To address these challenges, a persistent overlay serves as an empty writable filesystem that gets mounted within the Singularity container during runtime.
+It preserves any modifications made to its filesystem while the container is active.
+While the overlay appears as just another directory from the container's perspective, the HPC filesystem treats it as a single file, enabling all I/O operations to be applied to this consolidated file.
+This key aspect of overlays reduces the burden on the HPC filesystem by managing metadata solely for the overlay file instead of individual files within the overlay.

-An Overlay is a directory or a filesystem image which sits on top of a Singularity container.
+An Overlay is simply a directory or a filesystem image which sits on top of a Singularity container.

 The user can make benefit of the overlays in any of the following ways: